 Dr. Allen Cherer is a board-certified Pediatrician and Neonatologist from Charlotte, North Carolina.
-Dr. Cherer has dedicated his professional life to caring for sick newborns and their families.
 For over 30 years, he has served in Level III Newborn Intensive Care Units in Georgia, California, and North Carolina.

 After earning his B.A. in Biology from the University of Virginia and his M.D. from the Medical College of Georgia, Dr. Allen Cherer trained in Pediatrics at the University of Louisville’s Kosair Children’s Hospital.
 Following residency, he was commissioned in the United States Air Force Medical Corps where he became Chief of Pediatrics at the USAF Regional Hospital Minot (North Dakota).